stasi815/Journey-Wise/docs/README.md

 # Journey Wise API
 ![Image description](https://images.unsplash.com/photo-1528518290605-1fcc8dcca204?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=900&q=60)

-This API allows authenticated users to post much needed information about entheogenic substances so that others have access to valid, pertinent and vital information before they ingest these substances.
+This API allows authenticated users to access and post much needed information about entheogenic substances so that others have access to valid, pertinent and vital information before they ingest these substances.

 ## Description